 UNM Financial Disenrollment policies apply to Correspondence courses.
 That policy and the dates for financial disenrollment can be found at http://www.unm.edu/%7ebursar/billing.html

 There are no late registration fees for Correspondence courses.

 Senior citizen rates do not apply to Correspondence course registrations.

 Correspondence Courses are fully refundable if dropped on or before the 33rd day of registration AND no lessons have been submitted.
 All drops must be processed through the Correspondence Office.
 A Drop Request form can be found here.

 If students are using financial aid or scholarships to pay for correspondence courses, they must complete the correspondence courses during the semester to which the financial aid applies.
 More information regarding correspondence courses and financial aid can be found at the UNM Financial Aid Office website finaid.unm.edu.

 Back to Tabs | Back to Top

-Transcripts are available from the Office of the Registrar at registrar.unm.edu (see left navigation links).
+Transcripts are available from the Office of the Registrar at registrar.unm.edu (see the left navigation on the linked page).
 Registrations in correspondence courses are recorded in student records at the time of registration, but letter grades are not recorded until the course is completed.
 If a student does not complete a correspondence course within the registration semester, an NR (non reported grade) will automatically be posted on the student transcript, which may have ramifications for financial aid or scholarships and/or graduation.
 If two years elapse from the date of registration, and the student does not complete the course or follow procedures to drop or withdraw from the course, a “W” is automatically posted on the transcript for the course.

 Correspondence Courses can be used for grade replacement in accordance with the Grade Replacement Policy as described in the University Catalog.
 The process is not automatic and must be initiated by the student at the Records Office after the repeated course has been completed.